JROChub/power_house/docs/book_of_power.md

 ================================================================================
 01. You have survived the Book of Power condensed edition.
 02. You now understand the deterministic skeleton of `power_house`.
-03. You have XORed digests and summoned `ANCHOR!!` from mere numbers.
+03. You have matched 256-bit digests and witnessed `ANCHOR!!` emerge from deterministic transcripts.
 04. You can recite field arithmetic rules and enforce them ruthlessly.
 05. You can read transcripts without blinking.
 06. You can shepherd anchors from genesis to multi-node reconciliation.